José Salvatierra: Club career

-Salvatierra made his professional debut on 7 April 2010 for Liga against Águilas Guanacastecas.
+Salvatierra made his professional debut on 7 April 2010 against Águilas Guanacastecas.

 Salvatierra moved to Major League Soccer side FC Dallas on 16 December 2016.

 On 24 January 2017, FC Dallas announced the club and Salvatierra agreed to part ways due to the player failing his physical and medical exams before the MLS Preseason.

 International career

 Salvatierra made his senior debut for Costa Rica in a June 2011 CONCACAF Gold Cup match against Cuba and earned a total of 26 caps, scoring no goals.
 He represented his country in 5 FIFA World Cup qualification matches and played at the 2011 CONCACAF Gold Cup, 2011 Copa América and 2013 Copa Centroamericana.